MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 Read more about web service limits, see [Working with API limits in Dynamics 365 Business Central](/dynamics-nav/api-reference/v1.0/dynamics-rate-limits).

 ## Writing efficient reports
-Reports in BC are typically either very specific to a single instance of an entity (e.g. an invoice), or of a more analytical nature that joins data from multiple instances of multiple entities (e.g. XXX).
+Reports in BC are typically either very specific to a single instance of an entity (e.g. an invoice), or of a more analytical nature that joins data from multiple instances of multiple entities.
 Typically, performance issues in reports is in the latter category.
 These topics contain advice to implement faster reports:

 How to use queries to implement fast reports, see [Queries in Business Central](../developer/devenv-query-overview.md)

 Compared to Word layouts, RDL layouts can result in slower performance with document reports, regarding actions that are related to the user interface (for example sending emails).
 For more information, see [Creating an RDL Layout Report](../developer/devenv-howto-rdl-report-layout.md).

-TODO: readonly intent (when we get to 16.0)

 ## AL performance patterns
 Knowledge about different AL performance patterns can greatly improve the performance of the code you write.
 In this section, we will describe the following patterns and their impact on performance.